cyberpunksarentpunks/Castle-Defence/README.md

 - Militia with one handed sword
 - Archer with bow. he stop in front of a gate and start shooting
 - Lower Knight with sword and shield
 - Armored Knight with Two handed sword that can shoot once with crossbow before contact with enemy.
-Crossbow instantly kills till 2 level enemy
+Crossbow instantly kills till 2 level enemy(damage=4)
-- Mage - can be used to oneshot everyone till level 3 in a visible map.
+- Mage - can be used to oneshot everyone till level 3 in a visible map.(damage=6)

 GAME LOGIC: